nitinpuri777/checkmate-rms/README.md

 # checkmate-rms
-RMS VBA application for Checkmate Classic Integrations
+RMS VBA application for Checkmate Classic Integrations.
+This script is setup to run for an individual hotel with specific credentials provided.
+You'll need to build a new application for each new hotel with this source code.

+##Requirements
+Current RMS Scripts are running on an AWS Windows Server instance with the following specifications:
+  * Windows Server 2012 or later
+  * Visual Studio 2015

 ##Setting up a new Hotel on Classic
 ===================================